iStreet2/iStreet2/README.md

 - iOS Developer with experience in projects developed during my time at the Apple Developer Academy | Mackenzie and during my Computer Science degree at Mackenzie!
 - Passionate about technology, programming, clean design, and accessibility.
 - Interested in gamification, education, and creating new things!
+- Worked as a teaching assistant for Boolean Algebra and Digital Circuits at my university.

 # 📱 Developed Projects